T3Marius/StoreCore/README.md

 [Commands]
 OpenStore = ["store", "shop", "market"]          # commands to open the main store.
+OpenInventoy = ["inventory", "inv"]              # commands to open the inventory.
 ShowCredits = ["credits", "mycredits"]           # commands to show your current credits.
 AddCredits = ["addcredits", "givecredits"]       # commands to give credits, as an admin.
 SetCredits = ["setcredits"]                      # command to set credits, as an admin.